chiefley/blog-client/src/Project Info/General Notes.md

 - Work on any UI design details.
 - Polish the current functionality
 - Test thoroughly across devices and browsers to ensure responsiveness works well
-- Implement comments functionality - Add the ability for users to view and post comments
 - Implement domain-specific theming - Add support for different themes based on the domain or blog
 - Add analytics integration - Implement tracking to monitor user behavior
-- Optimize performance - Look into options like code splitting, lazy loading, and image optimization
+- Optimize performance - Look into options like code splitting, lazy loading.

 #Development Details
 - Parsing info from Better REST Featured Image plugin.
 This fix below was necessary as the signature is different than what was anticipated: